6000 Provider Investigations (PI) Facility

 A client may visit family members or friends away from the facility in which the client lives.
 If an incident occurs during a home visit, the intake specialist assesses for CPI or APS, depending on the client’s age.

 To determine whether a PI Facility intake is also necessary, the intake specialist considers the role of facility staff in the incident.
-If facility staff members were negligent, participated, or otherwise shared the responsibility for the maltreatment, then a PI Facility intake is also assessed.
+If facility staff members were negligent, participated, or otherwise shared the responsibility for the maltreatment, then the intake specialist also completes a PI Facility intake.

-If a PI Facility intake is not necessary, then the intake specialist assesses an I&R AFC Client Rights/Fac Admn Issues.
+If a PI Facility intake is not necessary, then the intake specialist completes an I&R AFC Client Rights/Fac Admn Issues.
 See 6500 Report Does Not Meet the Definition of Abuse, Neglect, or Exploitation.

 6860 Incidents at the Facility Involving Visitors

 To determine whether a PI Facility intake is also necessary, the intake specialist considers the role of facility staff in the incident.
-If facility staff members were negligent, participated, or otherwise shared the responsibility for the maltreatment, then a PI Facility intake is also assessed.
+If facility staff members were negligent, participated, or otherwise shared the responsibility for the maltreatment, then the intake specialist also completes a PI Facility intake.

-If a PI Facility intake is not necessary, then the intake specialist assesses an I&R AFC Client Rights/Fac Admn Issues.
+If a PI Facility intake is not necessary, then the intake specialist completes an I&R AFC Client Rights/Fac Admn Issues.
 See 6500 Report Does Not Meet the Definition of Abuse, Neglect, or Exploitation.